Kara (Sikhism)

 A kara, or kada (ਕੜਾ (Gurmukhi), (Shahmukhi) कड़ा (Devanagari)), is a steel or cast iron bangle worn by Sikhs and sometimes Indian people of other religions.
 Sikhism preaches the importance of equality and having reverence for God at all times, which is represented through the five Ks—ceremonial items worn or used by Sikhs who have been initiated into the Khalsa, of which kara is one.

 History

-The kara was instituted by the tenth Sikh guru, Gobind Singh, at the Baisakhi Amrit Sanchar, in 1699.
+According to the Sikh scholar Pashaura Singh, the sixth Sikh guru, Guru Hargobind, had his warriors wear the kara.
+The kara was also instituted by the tenth Sikh guru, Gobind Singh, at the Baisakhi Amrit Sanchar, in 1699.
 It is a symbol of unbreakable attachment and commitment to God.

 Meaning and usage

 Punjabi fresco from Ferozepur district, Punjab, depicting the duel between Krishna and Rukmi, with Krishna using a kara as a weapon.

 Sikhs

 The kara is a symbol of unbreakable attachment and commitment to God.

 Non-Sikhs

 The kara is also worn by many non-Sikh Punjabis and non-Punjabi Hindu families across states in the north, northwest, and west of India (such as Gujarat, Rajasthan, and Maharashtra).